 Once you have your photos cataloged in Lightroom Classic, it is time to start a culling session.
-To do this, configure the culling sliders to your specific event and tastes:
+To do this, configure the culling sliders to your specific event and tastes.
+Capture Rate allows you to set Visual Similarity and Time Between Photos quickly to match your shooting style or event.

 - Time Between Stacks — This controls how much time is allowed between photos to be grouped together.
 Shorter times are better for action based events like sports.
 The default value of one minute is good for most portrait and wedding sessions.
 Longer values are more lenient, allowing the groups to be larger.

-Both factors are used when determining duplicated classifications.
+Both Visual Similarity and Time Between Stacks are used when determining duplicated classifications.
 You can press analyze and then navigate through several groups using the forward and backwards buttons to check the grouping.
-If the grouping isn't successful for your needs, you can adjust the sliders and press Analyse again.
+If the grouping isn't successful for your needs, you can adjust the sliders and press Analyze again.

 Starting an Analysis

-First check your preferences in Lightpanel to configure how you want metadata assigned to the automatically created groups for Selects, Duplicates, Eyes-Closed, and Blurry.
+First check your preferences in Lightpanel to configure how you want metadata assigned to the automatically created groups for Filtered, Duplicates, Eyes Closed, and Blurry.
 You can adapt Lightpanel to assign any combination of stars, color labels, or flags based on your existing workflow.

 Next, press the Analyze button in the Culling pane.
 This will analyze all the photos in the selected folder (and subfolders if enabled) for duplicates, Eyes Closed, and Blur.
 This process is broken into two phases.
 The first phase finds and groups duplicates.
 This is a fast process.
 After the first phase is complete, you will be placed into duplicate review mode.
 In the background, phase two will identify closed eyes and blurry photos.